nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-15-name_your_llc.md

 ---
-title: "How to Name Your LLC - Requirements, Changes, and Tips for Success"
+title: "How to Name Your LLC - Tips, Rules, Requirements, Name Changes, and Best Practices for Success"
 layout: post
 date: 2023-08-15
-update_date: 2023-09-05
+update_date: 2023-09-07
 author: jack_nicholaisen
 summary: "Picking the perfect name for your LLC can be a daunting task, but with the right guidance, it doesn't have to be.
 Learn about naming rules, regulations, and branding strategies in our comprehensive guide.
 Dive in, and let's find a unique and legally compliant name that will set your business up for success!"
 image: /images/posts-headers/name-your-llc-header.png